dkmur/MAD_IV_list/README.md

 ## Preparation

-Edit the `config` file and put in the proper MADmin URL, username and password.
+Copy the file `config.example` to `config` and open it in an editor.
+Replace the proper MADmin URL, username and password.
 Do not put any space charaters after the `=` sign.

 ## Usage

-Running `./update.sh` will just upload the latest IV list to your MADmin.
+Running `./update` will just upload the latest IV list to your MADmin.

-If you want to upload a specific older version of the IV list, just pass the name as parameter such as `./update.sh ivlist_2020-03-26`.
+If you want to upload a specific older version of the IV list, just pass the name as parameter such as `./update ivlist_2020-03-26`.

+## Support for multiple MAD instances

+If you have multple instances, just create multiple config files and pass the name of the config file like this: `./update -c config-instance1 ivlist_2020-03-26`.

 ## History